AndrewRathbun/MP3TagExtractor/README.md

  ## Usage

 * `-d` - This switch is required.
 Please provide a directory where you want this tool to scan for MP3 files.
 Please note, if you're ONLY using this switch, it'll ONLY look for files in this directory, and not recursively.
 * `-r` - This switch is optional.
 If you add `-r` to the end of your command, it'll recurse the specified directory you provided for `-d` for MP3 files residing in subfolders.
+* `--debug` - This switch is optional.
+This will allow for more verbosity in the console logging, which will show you which directory and file(s) are being processed as they're being processed by the application.

 ## Example Commands